 Be Transformed from the Inside Out

-Paul wrote the book of Ephesians to a very active and vibrant church.
+This is the subject that is addressed in this section.
+Paul is writing to the church of Ephesus which was a vibrant God-loving church.
 He was not admonishing this church because of problems trying to keep them afloat.
 This letter was written to encourage them to continue the good work.
 And not only that, but to grow deeper in their faith in Christ.

-I believe that we have a very healthy church because it is grounded on the word of God.
-So, in some way this relates to the church of Ephesus.
-We should not grow complacent, but keep wanting more, keep growing in faith by strengthening the inner man.
+I believe that we have a very healthy church because it is grounded in the word of God.
+So, in some way, this relates to the church of Ephesus.
+God’s heart for us is to grow even more in maturity and faith by strengthening the inner man.

-As we read in the first chapter about our sanctification, we know that this is a continual process as we grow in the grace of God.
+We read in the first chapter of Ephesians about our sanctification, which is a continual process as we grow in the grace of God.
 This is relevant to new believers and also to those who have been serving Christ for many years.

 I. God’s Love is a Transforming Power